isomerpages/mol-services/_government-services/02-check-govt-benefits/00a-overview(accordion).md

         <li>Go to the Tax Relief that you want to claim</li>
         <li>Click “Update” and enter your claim</li>
     </ol>
-- title: Paper Filing of Your Tax Relief Claims
-  content: |
-      For paper filing, you need to complete item 6(h) on your Form B or Form B1.
 - title: Making Changes (After Submission)
   content: |
-    You may re-file within 14 days of your previous submission or before the tax season ends (usually in April the next year)- including all your income details and expenses, donations and relief claims where applicable.
+    You may re-file within 14 days of your previous submission or before the tax season ends (usually by April in the following year) - including all your income details and expenses, donations and relief claims where applicable.

     *Do note that you can only re-file once.*

+    If you would like to make a claim in the current year of assessment, You may also file an objection using “Object to Assessment” e-Service at (myTax Portal)[https://www.iras.gov.sg/irashome/Individuals/Locals/Paying-your-taxes-Claiming-refunds/Objecting-to-Income-Tax-Bill/] within 30 days from your tax assessment.

 ---

 ## <a name="top"></a>I Want to Know My Government Benefits